Town Planning in the Harappan Civilization

 The most interesting urban feature of Harappan civilization is its town-planning.

 The uniformity is noticed in the layout of the towns, streets, structures, brick size, drains, etc.

-Almost all the major sites (Harappa, Mohenjodaro, Kalibangan and others), are divided into two parts–a citadel on higher mound on the western side and a lower town on the eastern side of the settlement.
+Almost all the major sites (Harappa, Mohenjodaro, Kalibangan, and others), are divided into two parts–a citadel on the higher mound on the western side and a lower town on the eastern side of the settlement.

-The citadel contains large structures which might have functioned as administrative or ritual centres.
+The citadel contains large structures which might have functioned as administrative or ritual centers.

 The residential buildings are built in the lower town.

 The streets intersect each other at right angles in a crisscross pattern.
 It divides the city in several residential blocks.

 The main street is connected by narrow lanes.
 The doors of the houses opened in these lanes and not the main streets.

 The houses were largely built of burnt bricks.